macsyd/Learning-Git/README.md

 For learning how to use github and Git

-Start by cloning the repository and making a branch.
-Then make commits!
+Start by cloning the repository:
+1. Click the Code green button
+2. Copy the URL

+Then make a branch and start making commits!